 In a blind taste test conducted by Stelzer, a panel of experts preferred parallel-imported champagne on four out of seven occasions.
 He believes concerns raised by traditional importers about inadequate refrigeration and handling during the shipping of parallel imports are largely unfounded.

 "From the consumer's perspective, parallel importing can be a positive thing," said Stelzer.
 "It helps to stimulate positive competition in the market".

 Tips for buying parallel imports

 - Watch out for incompatible plugs with electrical products purchased overseas.
-While it is illegal to sell a product in Australia without an appropriate electrical plug, this often happens when individuals decide to purchase the product alone, rather than through an importer, such as Kogan or JB Hi-Fi.
+Although it's illegal to sell a product in Australia without an appropriate electrical plug, this can happen when individuals decide to purchase the product alone, rather than through an importer such as Kogan.

 - Check the ingredients lists and keep an eye out for any allergens with food products.

 - Avoid food and grocery products with non-English language labels if you don't understand them.